c-sanders/Quaternion/README.md

 * ### Quaternion noncommutativity and electric charges moving in magnetic fields.

+NOTE SURE ABOUT THE FOLLOWING MATERIAL.

 This noncommutative property of quaternions is rather interesting.

+The act of an electric charge moving through a magnetic field is also noncommutative.
 If you think about what happens to an electric charge when it passes through a magnetic field, this is also noncommutative.
 A positive charge moving through a magnetic field in a specific direction, will get deflected in a certain direction.
 However, if a negative charge moves through this exact same magnetic field, in the exact same direction,